"Untitled" (Golden): Brussels and Basel 2010

 "Untitled" (Golden) was included in multiple installations of the six part exhibition, Felix Gonzalez-Torres: Specific Objects without Specific Form, curated by Elena Filipovic, with Danh Vo, Carol Bove, and Tino Seghal.
 The work was included in the initial installation of the exhibition, curated by Elena Filipovic, at the first venue, WIELS, Brussels from January 26th to February 18th, 2010.
 At WIELS, "Untitled" (Golden) was suspended from a hanging device that hung just below the exposed concrete beams of the ceiling and spanned the entire width of a gallery.
 Danh Vo chose to de-install the curtain work for his installation at WIELS.
 The second venue of the exhibition was the Fondation Beyeler, in Basel, Switzerland.
 In the first installation at the Fondation Beyler, curated by Elena Filipovic, the work was installed across the length of a permanent collection gallery.
 In the second installation, curated by Carol Bove, the work remained in the same location.

 Boston 2011

 In a solo presentation at the Museum of Fine Arts, Boston, each of Gonzalez-Torres's beaded curtain works, including "Untitled" (Golden), was installed in succession in the same location.
 Each work was installed in a passageway between galleries Passages: Felix Gonzalez-Torres was on view from September 2011 through June 2015, and was curated by Jen Mergel.
 The first beaded curtain to be installed was "Untitled" (Beginning) in September of 2011.
 "Untitled" (Golden) was the second installation and was on view starting in March of 2012 through early January 2013.
-In January of 2013, "Untitled" (Water) was installed, "Untitled" (Blood) was installed in October of the same year and the final curtain, "Untitled" (Chemo) was installed in August 2014 and stayed on view until June of 2015.
+In January 2013, "Untitled" (Water) was installed, "Untitled" (Blood) was installed in October of the same year and the final curtain, "Untitled" (Chemo) was installed in August 2014 and stayed on view until June 2015.